MicrosoftDocs/ATADocs/ATPDocs/role-groups.md

 # Microsoft Defender for Identity role groups

-[!INCLUDE [Product long](includes/product-long.md)] offers role-based security to safeguard data according to an organization's specific security and compliance needs. [!INCLUDE [Product short](includes/product-short.md)] support three separate roles: Administrators, Users and Viewers.
+[!INCLUDE [Product long](includes/product-long.md)] offers role-based security to safeguard data according to an organization's specific security and compliance needs. [!INCLUDE [Product short](includes/product-short.md)] support three separate roles: Administrators, Users, and Viewers.

 [!INCLUDE [Handle personal data](../includes/gdpr-intro-sentence.md)]

 Role groups enable access management for [!INCLUDE [Product short](includes/product-short.md)].
-Using role groups, you can segregate duties within your security team, and grant only the amount of access that users need to perform their jobs.
+Using role groups, you can segregate duties within your security team, and grant only the amount of access that users need to do their jobs.
 This article explains access management, [!INCLUDE [Product short](includes/product-short.md)] role authorization, and helps you get up and running with role groups in [!INCLUDE [Product short](includes/product-short.md)].

 > [!NOTE]
 > Any global administrator or security administrator on the tenant's Azure Active Directory is automatically a [!INCLUDE [Product short](includes/product-short.md)] administrator.